In the guide

 Damage caused

 The Regulations have been introduced to reduce plastic pollution in the oceans.
-It is estimated we use 4.7 billion plastic straws, 316 million plastic stirrers and 1.8 billion plastic-stemmed cotton buds in England every year, many of which find their way into our ocean.
+It is estimated that we use 4.7 billion plastic straws, 316 million plastic stirrers, 1.8 billion plastic-stemmed cotton buds, 2.7 billion items of single-use cutlery and 721 million single-use plates in England every year, many of which find their way into our ocean.
 By banning the supply of these items, the Government aims to further protect our marine wildlife and ultimately eliminate all avoidable plastic waste, as set out in the 25-year environment plan.

 The products covered by the regulations are amongst the most commonly found items on beaches throughout Europe.
-In a summary of their recent study, the Pew Charitable Trusts and SystemIQ state: "The flow of plastic into the ocean is projected to nearly triple by 2040.
+In a summary of their study carried out in 2020, the Pew Charitable Trusts and SystemIQ state: "The flow of plastic into the ocean is projected to nearly triple by 2040.
 Without considerable action to address plastic pollution, 50 kg of plastic will enter the ocean for every metre of shoreline."

 Plastic straws, cotton bud stems and drink stirrers are consistently in the 10 most commonly found items in beach surveys.
 Around 15% of plastic ocean waste washes up on shore, which can increase the risk to public health from contact on beaches and bathing waters.
 The rest remains in the ocean where fish and other marine animals can eat them (because of their size), introducing potentially toxic substances into the food chain.